JulianAburrow/ManufacturerManager/README.md

 - **Comprehensive Testing**: Unit tests (xUnit) and end-to-end UI tests (Playwright).
 - **Automated CI/CD**: GitHub Actions for build, test, and deployment automation.
 - **Error Logging**: Centralized error handling and logging to the database for diagnostics.
+- **Document-aware AI Assistant**: Search documents for help with functionality

 ---